tung/ruggrogue/book/game-data.md

 ### `Ranged`

 Attached to consumable items to indicate that they can be used on a target at range.
-If the player uses an item with this component, they can pick a distant space to set the target of the item.
+If the player uses an item with this component, they can target a distant space with the item.
-If the item also has an `AreaOfEffect` component, this sets the center of that area of effect.
+If the item also has an `AreaOfEffect` component, that distant space will be the center of the area of effect.

 ### `RenderOnFloor`